-Such leave shall be limited to three (3) days per loss.
+Such leave shall be limited to three (3) days per loss, although employees may elect to use other leave balances, including sick leave, to extend be eavement time-off.

 ARTICLE 19.
 CALL-OFFS.
-The City may direct an employee to leave his/her work site if there is insufficient work for said employee to do, with said employee not to receive compensation in the form of pay of other benefits for the time after which he/she has been directed to leave.
+The City may direct an employee to leave his/her work site if there is insufficient work for said employee, with said employee not to receive compensation in the form of pay or other benefits for the time after which he/she has been directed to leave.
 Any departments head directing an employee to leave his/her work site because of insufficient work shall attempt to equalize the impact over his/her available work force and not to concentrate the effect of this provision on any individual employee.
-Any employee directed to leave his/her work site because of insufficient work may, by notifying the City Manager, designate said time off as vacation leave, holiday leave, or compensated time off to the extent said employee has accrued vacation leave, holiday leave, and/or compensatory time off to make up a full work day.
+Any employee directed to leave his/her work site because of insufficient work may, by notifying the City Manager, designate said time off as vacation leave, holiday leave, or compensated time off to the extent said employee has accrued vacation leave, holiday leave, and/or compensatory time off to make up a full workday.